 This emission unit is comprised of a three-cell wet mechanical draft cooling tower with plume abatement using a dry heat exchanger.
 The drift eliminators control particulate emissions.
 Vendor certification ensures a maximum drift rate of 0.0005% or less.
-AQD is not requesting testing to verify the drift lost at this time.
+Testing may be requested to verify the drift loss from EUCOOLTWR, however, AQD is not requesting testing at this time.
 HEP submitted an inspection and maintenance program for the cooling tower on July 27, 2017 and has been appropriately following it.
-Records of specific conductivity indicate that the units run about 785 - 1,125 uS/cm range, a total dissolved solids (TDS) ranging from 420 - 740 ppm range, and a water recirculation rate averaging around 33,000 to 41,000 gallons per minute (gpm).
+Records of specific conductivity indicate that the units run about 706 - 1,173 uS/cm range, a total dissolved solids (TDS) ranging from 419 - 768 ppm range, and a water recirculation rate averaging around 28,000 to 37,000 gallons per minute (gpm).

 Particulate Matter (PM{10} and $PM{2.5}$) emissions from the cooling tower have individual limits of 2.37 tpy, based on a 12-month rolling time period.
-Based on records, the December 2019 12-month rolling $PM{2.5}$ emissions were 0.27 tpy, and the PM{10} emissions were also 0.27 tpy.
+Based on records, the December 2022 12-month rolling $PM{2.5}$ emissions were 0.26 tpy, and the PM{10} emissions were also 0.26 tpy.
 These calculations are based upon the water circulation rate, the drift loss, and the total dissolved solids of the circulation water, that is calculated based upon the specific conductivity.

-HEP conducts regular maintenance on the cooling towers, in accordance with their inspection and maintenance plan.
-The most recent quarterly maintenance was done in January 2020; maintenance records are attached to this report.
+HEP conducts regular maintenance on the cooling towers, in accordance with their inspection and maintenance plans, and all three (3) tower cells most recently had an inspection in November 2022, as per the inspection and maintenance plan.